-There are many on-campus areas available that enable students to work on group projects, study, read, socialize, and enjoy wireless internet access.
+There are many on-campus areas available that enable students to work on group projects, study, read, socialize and enjoy wireless internet access.

-Starting with the fall semester 2012, "The Fox Village" will offer apartment-style living arrangements to interested UWFox students.
-Located very close to the campus, "The Fox Village" is modern, convenient, and comfortable student housing with amenities that include furnishings, dishwasher, microwave, on-site laundry facilities, free parking for residents, game room and study areas, basic cable TV and wi-fi.
-More information is available at www.thefoxvillage.com, by phone at 920-585-5584, or via email firstname.lastname@example.org.
-"The Fox Village" is under management by a private developer.
+The Fox Village student housing offers apartment-style living arrangements to interested UW-Fox Valley students.
+Located very close to the campus, The Fox Village is modern, convenient, and comfortable student housing with amenities that include furnishings, dishwasher, microwave, on-site laundry facilities, free parking for residents, game room and study areas, basic cable TV and Wi-Fi.
+The Fox Village is owned by a private management company.

-UWFox works with its students to take advantage of several inter-university agreements in order to help make transferring to comprehensive campuses as smooth as possible.
+UW-Fox Valley works with its students to take advantage of several inter-university agreements in order to help make transferring to comprehensive campuses as smooth as possible.
 Campus advisors provide guidance and direction to help students to tie their freshman and sophomore studies to their specific careers.

 - Courses are offered during the day and evening, and include traditional classroom settings, labs, field trips, distance education, applied learning, tutoring programs, math and English prep classes.
 Undergraduate research opportunities are also available.

-- Students can begin over 200 majors at UWFox.
-The "Guaranteed Transfer Program" is available to students, that helps facilitate the next steps in their undergraduate academic program.
+- Students can begin over 200 majors at UW-Fox Valley.
+The Guaranteed Transfer Program is available to students, that helps facilitate the next steps in their undergraduate academic program.